 The committee will also conduct discovery and settlement negotiations, as well as delegate tasks to other counsel and deliver periodic status reports.

-been coordinated as a Judicial Council Coordinate Proceeding and
+The California cases against Bayer Corp. had previously been coordinated as a Judicial Council Coordinate Proceeding and assigned to Smith.

 The litigation against Bayer Corp. comes from lawsuits involving Essure birth control.
 According to the FDA, more than 9,000 women across the U.S. have claimed that Essure has caused them permanent and serious injuries, including autoimmune diseases, perforated organs and severe pelvic pain.
 Other reported complications include fetal death and other severe side effects.

 Essure is a permanent form of birth control that involves the insertion of flexible coils through the cervix into the fallopian tubes.
 Although the FDA had approved Essure in the past and once thought that it was an appropriate option for permanent birth control, it now thinks that some women will be at risk for severe complications if they use the product.
 A post market surveillance study plan report was submitted to the FDA by Bayer on March 29, 2016, and a six-month report is due on March 3.
 According to the post market surveillance study schedule, the study will last six years, with the due date for the final report scheduled for Sept.
 1, 2023.